apereo/cas/docs/cas-server-documentation/_includes/authentication-credential-selection-configuration.md

 and as such lend themselves to be tried and tested during the authentication handler selection phase.
 The credential criteria may be one of the following options:

-- A regular expression pattern that is tested against the credential identifier
+- A regular expression pattern that is tested against the credential identifier.
 - A fully qualified class name of your own design that looks similar to the below example:

 ```java